el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 use //ddsh to send commands

-## ddsh list
+## ddsh list "dropNames - optional"

+> ddsh list

-Prints in either windower chat mode, party chat or say chat the jobs and players who registered interest
+Prints in either windower chat mode, party chat or say chat the jobs and players who registered interest.

+> ddsh list RUN,WHM

+Only list players who registered for RUN and WHM.

-## ddsh printMode <number>
+## ddsh printMode "number"

 Sets which channel to print stuff.